Don't Become a Victim: Twelve Tips on How to Protect Yourself From Trafficking

 Beware of Romantic Partners ~ Sex traffickers are not always people who abduct others off the street.
 They can also be a romantic partner or someone you might be interested in.
 Red flags to look out for include lavish affection and gifts from the beginning of the relationship.
 These types of predators like to groom their victims through "love bombing" in the early stages.
 They also demand your constant attention, insisting on spending all their time with you through texts, phone calls, or physical interactions.
 They may also make grand declarations of love or act like they have a special connection with you very early in the relationship.
 They will carefully listen to your problems, studying you to learn your vulnerabilities and then promise to fulfill your needs, such as a desire for a better life, financial stability, or a loving family.
 They will also isolate you from your loved ones and friends.
 This tactic is used to isolate you from your support network, allowing them to gain more control over you.
 Later on in the relationship, the victim is abused to the point of having no self-esteem and is forcibly manipulated into sex acts with the romantic partner, as well as with other people.

 To learn more or to get help for yourself or someone else who may be a victim of sex trafficking, please visit the National Human Trafficking Hotline Website.
 Phone number is 1-888-373-7888.
-I do not know this organization personally, so do your research, and again, pray, BEFORE YOU CALL.
+I do not know this organization personally, so do your research, and again, pray, BEFORE you call.

 Another valuable resource is Helping Survivors.
 Their website is www.helpingsurvivors.org.